 - Heidelberg University: Molecular Systems Chemistry and Engineering

 - Göttingen University: Complex Systems and Biological Physics

 - Technical University of Munich: Bioengineering - more details coming soon

->

-> Applicants with a Bachelor’s degree wishing to start in the 2019 school year will be able to apply for the 5-year PhD direct track program from February 15, 2019 until May 1, 2019 (for Göttingen University) or until May 31, 2019 (for Heidelberg University).
+Applicants with a Bachelor’s degree wishing to start in the 2020 school year will be able to apply for the 5-year PhD direct track program in the Fall 2019.

->

-> The program setup is depicted here:
+The program setup is depicted here: